amarkmcconn/Pizza-Parlor/README.md

 25

 Test 6:
-"It should return a Pizza object with two properties for size and topping and price of 17"
+"It should return a Pizza object with two properties for size and topping and price of 26"
 Code:
 let myPizza = new Pizza ("xlarge", ["cheese", "pepperoni"]);
 myPizza.getPrice();
 Expected Output:
 26

+Test 7:
+"It should return a Pizza object with two properties for size and topping and price of 18"
+Code:
+let myPizza = new Pizza ("medium", ["cheese", "pepperoni", "pinneapple"]);
+myPizza.getPrice();
+Expected Output:
+18

 ```
 # _Mark's Pizza Parlor_